Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Discover the secrets of the arena| ©Mathew Schwartz

-Yes, visiting the Arena of the Colosseum will be the most important part of your visit inside the amphitheater: you will have access, not only to step into the Arena as the real gladiators did, but you will have a much more detailed perspective of all the subway tunnels that crossed the Colosseum underneath.
+Yes, visiting the Colosseum Arena and the subway level will be the most important part of your visit inside the amphitheater: you will have access, not only to step into the Arena as the real gladiators did, but you will have a much more detailed perspective of all the subway tunnels that crossed the Colosseum underneath.

-The explanations vary a little, the guide will go into more detail on what happened behind the scenes in each fight, he will explain the operation of the enclosure and you will experience firsthand a real trip back in time.
-If you visit the Colosseum with children, this part will amaze them.
+The explanations vary a little, the guide will go into more detail on what happened behind the scenes in each fight, he will explain how the arena worked and you will experience in first person a real trip back in time.
+If you visit the Colosseum with children, this part will blow their minds.

-How long does the visit to the Colosseum Arena last?
+How long does the visit to the Colosseum Arena and the subway last?

 Access to the stands of the Colosseum| ©Mathew Schwartz